Our Most Frequently Asked Questions

 The connection distance of BLE depends on various factors.
 In households with many Wi-Fi hubs and routers this might limit the distance of connection.
 Furthermore interference from walls and or metal structures can greatly influence the bluetooth signal strength.
 In general, distances of up to 65 feet (20 meters) can be expected.

 Nuimo speaks Bluetooth Low Energy (also known as Bluetooth 4.0 and BLE) meaning that it pairs with other devices that also support BLE.
-While Nuimo is not enabled with other protocols, it can use a gateway which can be your smart home hub, computer, tablet or smartphone to interface with devices that use Wi-Fi, ZigBee, Z-Wave and others.
+While Nuimo is not enabled with other protocols, it can use a gateway which can be your smart home hub, computer, tablet or smartphone to interface with devices that use Wi-Fi.

-Nuimo currently supports Android, iOS and OS X. We also provide SDKs for different platforms.
+Nuimo currently supports iOS devices (Apple iPhone and iPad).
+We also provide SDKs for additional platforms.
 They can be found at senic.com/developers.
 For updates on other platforms that we will support in the future join our developers newsletter.

 SDKs, emulators and documentation can be found at senic.com/developers.
 If you would like the latest news about the Nuimo developer community, upcoming Nuimo Hack competitions and hackathons you can subscribe to our developer newsletter.